Quadtree

 A quadtree is a tree data structure in which each internal node has exactly four children.
 Quadtrees are the two-dimensional analog of octrees and are most often used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.
 The data associated with a leaf cell varies by application, but the leaf cell represents a "unit of interesting spatial information".

 The subdivided regions may be square or rectangular, or may have arbitrary shapes.
-This data structure was named a quadtree by Raphael Finkel and J.L.
+Although similar subdivisions were used much earlier (for instance in the Whitney covering lemma of 1934), this data structure was named a quadtree by Raphael Finkel and J.L.
 Bentley in 1974.
 A similar partitioning is also known as a Q-tree.

 All forms of quadtrees share some common features: